Foreign Exchange and Interest Rates A - Z

 Foreign exchange trading and international payments

-We offer the foreign exchange trading service DNB MET to companies who have a continuous need for buying and selling currency – read more about DNB MET and order access here.
+We offer the foreign exchange trading service DNB MET to companies who have a continuous need for buying and selling currency – read more about DNB MET - and order access.

-International payment orders can be made via the online bank dnb.no.
+International payment orders can be made via the online bank dnb.no (log in can be found in the top right of this page).

 Log in to the online bank in your usual way and find ‘international payments’ in the menu.